We all come across the bad spectator once in a while.

-Now wouldn’t that be a true show spoiler?
+Now would not that be a true show spoiler?

 To make matters worse, such spectators often wait for the last moment to burst the bubble - just when you have got the card or the dollar bill floating in the air and moving to your command with everyone watching spellbound, the bad spectator jumps up on to the stage and swats the floating object with his hand.

-Whatever be the intention, the end result is always that the show is spoiled and it is an awkward situation for one and all.
+Whatever the intention may be, the end result is always that the show is spoiled and it is an awkward situation for everyone.

-As a magician, you feel that your talents are being scoffed at and anger is the first instinctive reaction but then there is an audience present as a witness watching you closely.
-In such a situation, losing your temper is obviously not a good idea at all and all urges to beat up the bad spectator to pulp for spoiling everything must be firmly cast aside.
+As a magician, you feel that you are being ridiculed and anger is the first instinctive reaction, but you must not let this person affect you to the extent that you lose your temper in front of an audience who are watching your every move.
+In such a situation, losing your temper is obviously not a good idea at all and all urges to beat the bad spectator to a pulp for spoiling everything must be resisted.

-It is undoubtedly irritating to put up with such disrespectful behavior but an important point to bear in mind is that the situation can be dealt in other ways too.
+It is undoubtedly irritating to put up with such disrespectful behaviour but an important point to bear in mind is that the situation can also be dealt with in other ways.

-Since you are the one on stage and supposedly the cynosure, it is imperative for you to find a method of exit which not only strikes the right chord with your audience but enables you to salvage your remaining pride and make a graceful and respectful exit.
+Since you are the one on stage and supposedly the centre of the attention, it is imperative for you to find a method of exit which not only strikes the right chord with your audience but enables you to salvage your remaining pride and make a graceful and respectful exit.